Mental Health Awareness

 The Management of Health and Safety at Work Regulations 1999 require employers to assess risks to employees’ health and safety, including psychosocial risks.
 A risk assessment that considers physical hazards but ignores mental health is not a sufficient assessment.

 The HSE’s updated first aid needs assessment guidance now explicitly requires employers to consider mental health when evaluating their first aid provision.
 This means looking at the mental health risks present in your workplace, the likely needs of your workforce, and whether you need to appoint a trained Mental Health First Aider as part of your first aid arrangements.
-Many organisations have completed first aid needs assessments without ever addressing this, and are therefore non-compliant.
+Many organisations have completed first aid needs assessments without ever addressing this, and likely falling short of HSE expectations.
 This course helps employers and managers understand that obligation and what it means in practice.

 The Equality Act 2010 adds a further layer of legal obligation.
 Many mental health conditions, including depression, anxiety disorders, bipolar disorder, and PTSD, can qualify as disabilities under the Act where they have a substantial and long-term effect on a person’s ability to carry out normal day-to-day activities.
 Where that threshold is met, employers have a legal duty to make reasonable adjustments.
 A manager who does not recognise a mental health condition, or who misreads its symptoms as attitude or performance problems, is not in a position to meet that duty.
 The consequences, including employment tribunal claims and reputational damage, are significant.